thifi/dotfiles/README.md

 ## Overview
-These are my personal dotfiles
+These are my personal dotfiles.

+You are welcome to take a look, and make any suggestion for improvements !

 ## Dependencies
 - Emacs 24.4